Strength of materials

 We calculate the support reactions

-We write the Moment function from the left side.
+We write the moment function

+We write the moment function from the left side.
 The function can also be written from the right side.
 We encourage you to check this variant, calculate the sought displacement, and compare the results.

 Boundary conditions

-\begin{aligned} &w(x=3)=0 \Rightarrow 90+3C+D=0\\ &w(x=6)=0 \Rightarrow 588.735+6C+D=0\\ &C=-166,245\\ &D=408.735\\ \end{aligned}
+\[ \begin{aligned} &w(x=3)=0 \Rightarrow 90+3C+D=0\\ &w(x=6)=0 \Rightarrow 588.735+6C+D=0\\ &C=-166.245\\ &D=408.735 \end{aligned} \]We calculate the deflection at point A

-If we adopted the coordinate system at the left end of the beam, then point A has the coordinate x=0.
+If we have adopted the coordinate system at the left end of the beam, then point A has the coordinate x=0.